-- THE "CLAWBACK" OF ERRONEOUSLY AWARDED EXECUTIVE COMPENSATION AND SECTION 409A - Some Administration Tax Proposals from the 2017 Budget - Latest Ratings Agencies' Reports on Life Insurance Industry - Failure to Properly Withhold Nonqualified Plan FICA Taxes-Case Settled in Favor of Participants - Section 409A Failure in Retention Agreement Results in Taxable Income
+- THE "CLAWBACK" OF ERRONEOUSLY AWARDED EXECUTIVE COMPENSATION AND SECTION 409A - Upcoming Event - New on BOLIPROTM - Some Administration Tax Proposals from the 2017 Budget

 THE "CLAWBACK" OF ERRONEOUSLY AWARDED EXECUTIVE COMPENSATION AND SECTION 409A

 Last summer, the SEC proposed rules that would direct national securities exchanges and associations to establish listing standards requiring companies to develop and implement policies to recover incentive-based executive compensation that later is shown to have been awarded in error.
 The proposed rules were issued under Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 No final rules have yet been issued.